Aboio-Labs/.github/profile/README.md

 - Experiência comunitária – Buscamos novas formas de aproximar livros e leitores, expandindo espaços de diálogo dentro e fora das páginas em busca da criação de uma comunidade literária.
 - Sustentabilidade financeira – Trabalhamos com projetos alinhados à realidade do mercado editorial, garantindo que cada publicação seja viável e capaz de alcançar seu público.
 - Bibliodiversidade qualitativa – Compromisso não apenas com a multiplicidade de autores, mas com a força estética de cada texto, tratando-os com profissionalismo.

+# Aboio Group
+## Who are we?
+*(en-US)*
+Founded in March 2020 by the Ceará cultural producer [Leopoldo Cavalcante](https://github.com/Poldo11/), **[Aboio](https://aboio.com.br)** began as a digital magazine focused on literature in the Portuguese language, especially productions by independent writers without access to the country's major economic centers.
+Its initial goal was to discover and foster new voices and aesthetics from authors who, in some way, were participating in the renewal of contemporary Brazilian literature.

+From the beginning, the proposal was more than just editorial: **Aboio** emerged as a complete literary-editorial program, structured to view literature as a cultural product that effectively reaches its audience: the readers.
+This involved planning on all fronts: editorial, artistic, financial, commercial, legal, administrative, graphic, and technological.
+By the end of 2021, *Revista Aboio* (Aboio Magazine) had published 221 authors on its digital portal, solidifying its position as a space for literary discovery and experimentation.

+The experience revealed new demands and opportunities for expansion, highlighting the importance of opening space for other editorial fronts.
+Among the observed trends, the demand for spaces where Brazilian translators—both beginners and experienced—could share and develop their work stood out.
+This diagnosis would lead to the expansion of Aboio's scope, which is now recognized for its portfolio of foreign literature.

+This is how, in August 2022, Editora Aboio (Aboio Publisher) was born.
+In the same year, it launched its first titles: **[Ossada Perpétua](https://aboio.com.br/loja/produto/ossada-perpetua)**, by Anna Kuzminska, and **[Ervas Daninhas](https://aboio.com.br/loja/produto/ervas-daninhas)**, by Lu Xun, translated by Calebe Guerra.
+It also published the first printed edition of the magazine, **[Voz: impressão do corpo](https://aboio.com.br/loja/produto/revista-aboio-1)** (Voice: impression of the body), bringing together 15 writers and 14 visual artists.

+At the end of 2023, the publisher underwent a significant transformation with the arrival of the writer and editor [André Balbo](https://www.linkedin.com/in/andrebalbo/), resulting in the creation of the [Cachalote](https://cachalote.aboio.com.br/) imprint.
+From this partnership, the **Aboio Group** was born, now featuring a segmented editorial structure:

+- **Cachalote** – contemporary Brazilian literature.
+- **Aboio** – foreign literature.
+- **Abeto** – a non-fiction imprint, focused on humanities, launched in August 2024.

+The evolution of the Aboio Group is a consequence of a continuous commitment to editorial excellence and, above all, to a shared dream of its founders—a dream that can be translated into very simple words: to make great books.

+## Mission
+The **Aboio Group** seeks to professionalize the independent publishing market and help authors build a long-term career.

+Our work is based on the reality of the book industry and the Brazilian cultural landscape.
+We do not make empty promises or sell illusory narratives about instant success, awards, or social prestige.

+We are an editorial group committed to excellence, innovation, and professionalism in every stage of the publishing process.
+We perform meticulous work in editing, preparation, and revision, ensuring that each work finds its latent potential and reaches its readers.

+In addition to caring for the text, we invest in creating unique visual projects, with attractive covers and high-quality graphic production.
+The result is books that not only circulate but also leave a mark on their readers.

+Finally, we seek to expand Brazilian literature beyond its borders.
+We publish translations of foreign works into Portuguese and work to ensure that our titles reach readers in other languages, broadening the impact of our catalog on the international scene.

+## Values

+The values of the **Aboio Group** reflect our commitment to literature as a living, diverse, and innovative field.
+Every editorial decision is guided by a careful look at the quality of the text, the materiality of the book, and its relationship with readers.

+* Editorial excellence – Judicious and careful editing, valuing the uniqueness of each text.
+* Valuing the book-object – Each book is considered not just as immaterial content, but as a concrete artifact that comes to life in the sight and hands of readers.
+* Community experience – We seek new ways to bring books and readers closer, expanding spaces for dialogue inside and outside the pages in pursuit of creating a literary community.
+* Financial sustainability – We work with projects aligned with the reality of the publishing market, ensuring that each publication is viable and capable of reaching its audience.
+* Qualitative bibliodiversity – Commitment not only to the multiplicity of authors but also to the aesthetic strength of each text, treating them with professionalism.